PySimpleSQL/pysimplesql/README.md

 would benefit from it.
 With that being said, I will do my best to maintain and improve this tool over time.
 Being new to open source as well as hosting projects like this, I have a lot to learn moving forward.
 Your patience is appreciated.

+## Basic Concepts
+**pysimplesql** borrows on common concepts in other database front-end applications such as LibreOffice or MS Access.
+The basic concept revolves around Forms, which are invisible containers that connect to an underlying database, and Queries, which use SQL to access the tables within the database.
+Forms in **pysimplesql** are very flexible in that a multiple forms (and their underlying databases and tables) can be bound to the same PySimpleGUI™ Window.
+This allows for a tremendous amount of flexibility in your projects.
+Binding a **pysimplesql** Form to a PySimpleGUI™ Window is very easy, and automatically binds Elements of the Window to records in your own database.
+Be sure to check out the many examples to get a quick idea of just how quick and easy it is to develop database application with the combination of **pysimplesql** and PySimpleGUI™!

 # Lets do this!

 ## Install